Skip to Main Content

 For the Associate in Arts for Transfer (AA-T) and Associate of Science for Transfer (AS-T) Degree:

-2. The course work must include completion of the requirements for an approved intersegmental lower-division general education pattern used for transfer to the University of California or the California State University.
-Beginning Fall 2025, Cal-GETC will be the General Education pattern used to confer Associate Degrees for Transfer.
-Students are encouraged to meet with a counselor to understand what courses fulfill Cal-GETC.
+2. The coursework must include completion of the requirements for an approved intersegmental lower-division general education pattern used for transfer to the California State University.

 3. A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district.

-4. All courses that count towards the major or area of emphasis must be "satisfactorily completed" with grades A, B, C, or P (pass).
+4. In accordance with California State University (CSU), all courses applied toward a major must be "satisfactorily completed” with grade standards of A, B, C, or P (Pass).

 5. All degree requirements, including general education, must be completed with a degree-applicable grade point average of 2.0 or better.

-7. The work must include at least 12 semester units of study in residence; exceptions to the residence requirement can be made by the Board when an injustice or undue hardship would result.
+6. The work must include at least 12 semester units of study in residence; exceptions to the residence requirement can be made by the Board when an extenuating circumstance or undue hardship would result.